 The bottom line

 For clients in the highest tax bracket, tax-exempt municipal bonds have the potential to provide the highest level of after-tax return most of the time, but not all the time.
-Moving to lower tax brackets, we find that selectively allocating to taxable sectors may become more beneficial.
+Moving to investors in lower tax brackets, we find that selectively allocating to taxable sectors may become more beneficial.
 A client’s fixed income allocation can potentially be enhanced to maximize the after-tax income by carefully considering that investor’s tax rate and relative value between sectors.

 Parametric and Morgan Stanley do not provide legal, tax or accounting advice or services.
 Clients should consult with their own tax or legal advisor prior to entering into any transaction or strategy.